Advertising sales is the life blood of media companies.

 Learn to be good at it or fall behind.

 Approximately a million executives are engaged in selling advertising in the United States today.
-For magazines and newspapers, online publishers and networks, TV, Cable and radio stations, outdoor, mobile, event programs and sponsorships, placed-based media in malls, offices even elevators, medical offices, sports venues, transit, and on and on, sales people are competing with each other to win the dollars that make their media successful.
+For magazines and newspapers, online publishers and networks, TV, Cable and radio stations, outdoor, mobile, event programs and sponsorships, placed-based media in malls, office elevators, medical offices, sports venues, transit, and on and on, sales people are competing with each other to win the dollars that make their media successful.

 Ambro.com is dedicated to helping you and your company compete and to win in this ocean of opportunity.